Vlookup with Column Index Number from Another Sheet in Excel [4 Cases]

 For Excel 2019 and Previous Versions: Press CTRL + SHIFT + ENTER to insert the formula into a cell instead of just pressing the ENTER button.

-Case #4: Vlookup Using Column Index Number from Multiple Sheets from a Different Workbook
+Case 4: From Multiple Sheets of a Different Workbook

 For this purpose, I’m using the following formula having the IFERROR and the VLOOKUP functions.